yvesvandenmeerssche/wt-fixtures/README.md

 1. Hand-crafted ("curated") data of fictitious hotels, including images.
 2. A generator for hotel data.
-3. An uploader that sends hotel data (curated or generated) to the WT platform via the WT Write API.
+3. An uploader that sends hotel data (curated or generated) to the WT platform via the WT Write API and images to Swarm.

 ## Prerequisites